A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Background

-A global strategy profile $s$ is a PNE, if for every player $p$ and strategy $s_{p}^{'} \in S_p$ we have $M_{p}(s) \geq M_{p}(s_{-p};s_{p}^{'})$.
-That is, no player can improve his expected payoff by deviating unilaterally from a Nash equilibrium. \end{definition}
+\begin{dfnt}\textbf{(Pure Nash Equilibrium).} A global strategy profile $s$ is a PNE, if for every player $p$ and strategy $s_{p}^{'} \in S_p$ we have $M_{p}(s) \geq M_{p}(s_{-p};s_{p}^{'})$.
+That is, no player can improve his expected payoff by deviating unilaterally from a Nash equilibrium. \end{dfnt} \cite{daskalakis2006computing} define a \textit{best re\-sponse} strategy as follows: